Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model: Extension to Elliptical Distributions

 \begin{proposition} For all the four examples above, $\beta$ is an absolute constant independent of $p$.
 Moreover, the condition (\ref{eq:assell}) holds with absolute constants $\tau,\alpha,\kappa$ independent of $p$. \end{proposition}

 Let us proceed to consider estimating the scatter matrix $\Gamma$ under the $\epsilon$-contamination model $\mathbb{P}_{(\epsilon,\Gamma,Q)}=(1-\epsilon)P_{\Gamma}+\epsilon Q$.
 This requires the estimator to be robust in two senses.
 First, it should be resistant to the outliers.
 Second, it should be adaptive to the distribution.
-Using the property of the scatter matrix spelled out in Proposition \ref{prop:deepell}, we show that the depth-induced estimator (\ref{eq:hatgamma}) enjoys good statistical properties.
+Using the property of the scatter matrix spelled out in Proposition \ref{prop:deepell}, we show that the depth-induced estimator (\ref{eq:hatgamma}) enjoys optimal rates of convergence in various settings.